 Twigs are “branches” of the Women's Association for Morristown Medical Center and a great way to become involved in various capacities.
 Each Twig, with the support of the Women's Association, plans and executes fundraisers or service projects of their own choosing within the mission of the Women’s Association.
 You are able to be involved as little or as much as you choose.

 You do not need to reside in a particular town or neighborhood to join a Twig.
 The only requirement is a shared interest in volunteering and a passion to contribute to the community.

-The Chatham Twig, a branch of the Women’s Association for Morristown Medical Center, was founded in 2010 and has over 60 members active monthly at Goryeb Children's Hospital, The Valerie Center, and The Carol G. Simon Cancer.
-The Twig is involved with both hands-on projects and fundraising.
-Meals are delivered to the PICU monthly and for special holidays; the Goryeb pediatric playroom is decorated four times per year and patient goody bags are distributed during decorating days.
-Twice annually, the members host an art therapy program reception for cancer patients at the Simon Cancer Center.
-Members also make no-sew fleece blankets for pediatric patients, conduct various in-kind collection drives, and generally help wherever is needed with special events and ongoing programming.
-The Twig has funded a variety of different initiatives including iPads, infant sleeper sacs, high chairs, IV poles, snack carts, bereavement gifts and resources, pet and massage therapy programs, supplies for art and music therapy programs, support for the palliative care Liam’s Room, nursing scholarships, and for sending children with cancer to summer camp.
-These endeavors have totaled over $50,000!
+The Chatham Twig, a branch of the Women’s Association for Morristown Medical Center, was founded in 2010 and has approximately 50 members currently active monthly at Goryeb Children's Hospital.
+The Twig is involved with a variety of both hands-on projects and fundraising.
+They plan a number of special events annually for pediatric patients and families, and hold monthly collections for items needed by the Child Life Specialists.
+The Twig has funded a variety of initiatives including iPads, streaming subscriptions, infant sleeper sacs, high chairs, IV poles, activity tables, infant bouncy seats, snack carts, bereavement gifts and resources, pet and massage therapy programs, supplies for art and music therapy programs, support for the palliative care Liam’s Room, nursing scholarships, and for sending children with cancer to summer camp.
+These endeavors have totaled over $70,000!